You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 Long Term Exposure Effects Of Rain On Motorcycles

-Just to be clear, if your motorcycle is exposed to rain for a day or two, there is absolutely no reason to worry about rusting of your motorcycle.
-Small and minor exposure of rain or water for that matter is not a concern for your motorcycle health.
+Just to be clear, if your motorcycle is exposed to rain for a day or two, there is absolutely no reason to worry about the rusting of your motorcycle.

-This includes washing your motorcycle with too much of water daily, leaving your motorcycle outside to get drenched in the rain for months, etc.
+This includes washing your motorcycle with too much water daily, leaving your motorcycle outside to get drenched in the rain for months, etc.

 Steps To Prevent Motorcycle Rusting Due To Rain

-- Use a Motorcycle Cover
+1. Use a Motorcycle Cover

-- Lubricate the Chain
+2. Clean and Lubricate the Chain

-- Clean the bike regularly
+3. Clean the bike regularly

-#1 Use A Motorcycle Cover
+#1.
+Use a Motorcycle Cover

 The simplest solution of them all.
-Whenever you are leaving your motorcycle out in the open, specially at nights – use a bike cover to cover the motorcycle.
-This will drastically reduce the amount of rain hitting your motorcycle.
+Whenever you are leaving your motorcycle out in the open, especially at night – use a bike cover to cover the motorcycle.

 Although, while riding, your motorcycle will still be subjected to rain, the long-term exposure is far reduced with a bike cover since we are protecting the bike when at rest.